Anatomy of a Solar PV Electricity System.

 6. Consumption meter

-This is a very handy optional device enabling you to monitor your household’s energy consumption as well as you solar system’s electricity generation.
-As well as helping you determine how much money solar energy is saving you on your electricity bills in real time, it will allow you to identify opportunities where you can shift appliance use to times when your system is generating electricity.
+This is a very handy optional device that lets you monitor both your household’s energy consumption and the output of your solar system.
+It shows how much solar energy is saving you on electricity bills in real time and lets you spot opportunities to shift appliance use to times when your system is generating surplus solar electricity.

 7. Your (likely new) electricity meter